Mohammad Sohrabi

 Controlled Cultivation and Biotechnology of Lichens

-Bioinspired Design: Lessons from Lichen Morphology and Chemistry
+Bioinspired Design: Innovation from lichen morphology and chemistry

 Lichens in Environmental Consulting and Policy